-5.2(g) The system for providing on-call coverage, including specification of which specialties shall cover call and the minimum obligations therefore, shall be approved by the Board of Trustees and documented in writing.
-As a condition of Medical Staff appointment, all emergency department physicians and any physician who is or may be required to take unassigned call for Emergency Department patients pursuant to the provisions of the Bylaws, Rules and Regulations shall be required to receive hospital-sponsored or hospital-approved EMTALA training prior to initial appointment and prior to each subsequent reappointment to the medical staff.
+5.2(g) The system for providing on-call coverage, including specification of which specialties shall cover call and the minimum obligation therefore, shall be approved by the Board of Directors and documented in writing.
+As a condition of Medical Staff appointment, all emergency department Physicians and any Practitioner who is or may be required to take unassigned call for Emergency Department patients pursuant to the provisions of the Bylaws, Rules & Regulations shall be required to receive Hospital-sponsored or hospital-approved EMTALA training prior to initial appointment and prior to each subsequent reappointment to the Medical Staff.